 So, how can you improve the results of your marketing efforts amidst the pressures of available media and tactics?

-This post unpacks what Omnichannel Marketing is, how to effectively implement an omnichannel approach, and how this will improve the results of all your marketing efforts.
+This article unpacks what Omnichannel Marketing is, how to effectively implement an omnichannel approach, and how this will improve the results of all your marketing efforts.

 Omnichannel marketing integrates all these channels to create a seamless and valuable customer journey that drives a potential customer from recognising their need, to being aware of your offering, and finally to becoming a customer.
 Furthermore, you can convert your customer into an active brand advocate.
 The key here is to use your marketing channels not just to reach your customer with your branding and messaging, but to actively and intelligently guide them through your customer journey using the most relevant content.

-Meet Jane.
-Jane has just started a small business.
-We know that Jane needs to print business stationery.
-This is business cards, presentation folders, branded notebooks/notepads, letterheads and product brochures.
+Let’s take Betty for example.
+Betty has just started a small business.
+We know that she needs to print business stationery.
+This includes business cards, presentation folders, branded notebooks/notepads, letterheads and product brochures.
 This is just some of what we offer that is highly relevant to a business owner.

-Therefore, we want Jane to know about Printulu and our business stationery offering (awareness), we want her to order her business stationery from Printulu (conversion), to continue placing more orders with Printulu for other relevant products such as flyers, pamphlets, banners and more (retention), and we want her experience to be so stellar that she recommends us to her friends, family, clients, suppliers and anyone she knows who needs printing to grow their businesses (advocacy).
+Therefore, we want Betty to know about Printulu and our business stationery offering (awareness).
+We want her to order her business stationery from Printulu (conversion), to continue placing more orders with Printulu for other relevant products such as flyers, pamphlets, banners and more (retention).
+We also want her experience to be so stellar that she recommends us to her friends, family, clients, suppliers and anyone she knows who needs printing to grow their businesses (advocacy).

-But what if Jane does not see our ads online?
+But what if Betty does not see our ads online?